charlie-j/starter-academic/content/post/keithnotes/index.md

 I have been doing some improvisation theater for half of a decade now.
 In October 2018, I had the opportinity to participate in a 10 days Workshop with [Keith Johnstone](https://www.keithjohnstone.com/), one of the pioneers of improvisation.

 During this workshop, I took notes, that I have reworked about a year later and expanded with some of my thougts.
 Everything is now available [here](keith.pdf).
+A french translation is also availbale [here](keith_vf.pdf).
 Hopefully, it will be of interest to those that know Keith Johnstone, to those that do not yet, and to those who think they know Keith Johnstone.

-Disclaimer: those notes are my own retranscription of what I believe happened during the workshop.
-They are in no way a faithful retranscription, and some citations or thoughts may have been distorted.
-Keith may not be held accountable for any thoughts or citation appearing in those notes, and I may have hallucinated the whole thing.
+# Version Française

+Je fait de l'impro et autres arts vivants depuis 6 ans, et en 2018, j'ai eu l'occasion de participer à un Workshop de 10 jours avec  [Keith Johnstone](https://www.keithjohnstone.com/) à Londres.

+Pendant ce Workshop, j'ai pris des notes, que j'ai finallement mis au propre, et étendu avec mes propres idées.
+Vous trouvers la version française (qui n'est pas la version originale) [ici](keith_vf.pdf).
+J'espère que ça servira à ceux qui connaissent déjà Keith, à ceux qui ne le connaissent pas, et à ce qui pensent le connaître !